-When buying contents insurance, it's simply a matter of estimating the value of each of your possessions (note this is the cost of replacing each item rather than what it is currently worth) and adding it all up to reach a total figure which is known as the 'sum insured'.
-The average value of a household's contents is just over £40,000, based on MoneySuperMarket data, but we have a tool to take some of the arithmetic out of it for you here.
+When buying contents insurance, it's simply a matter of estimating the value of each of your possessions.
+Note that this is the cost of replacing each item rather than what it is currently worth.
+Then, you would add it all up to reach a total figure which is known as the 'sum insured'.
+Based on MoneySuperMarket data, the average value of a household's contents is just over £40,000, but we have a contents calculator to take some of the arithmetic out of it for you.

 What does home insurance cost?

-Contents insurance will depend mainly on the postcode area of your new home, the previously-mentioned sum insured, as well as any extras you choose to add on (such as accidental damage cover).
+Contents insurance will depend mainly on the postcode area of your new home and the previously mentioned sum insured.
+It also includes any extras you choose to add on, such as accidental damage cover.
 You will also pay less if you have previously built up a number of years where you didn't claim with a previous insurer.
-This is known as a no claims discount (NCD) but it may be a benefit for the future rather than one you can benefit from now.
+This is known as a no-claims discount (NCD), but it may be an advantage for the future rather than one you can benefit from now.

-As well as shopping around for the best home insurance deal, there are other ways to lower the cost of your premium, from taking your contents and buildings insurance with the same insurer, buying online, paying your annual premium in one lump rather than in monthly instalments, and increasing the level of excess (the first part of the cost of any claim) you're willing to pay upfront.
-You can read more about these legitimate tricks in our home insurance money saving tips guide.
+As well as shopping around for the best home insurance deal, there are other ways to lower the cost of your premium.
+This could include taking your contents and buildings insurance with the same insurer, buying online, paying your annual premium in one lump rather than in monthly instalments, and increasing the level of excess (the first part of the cost of any claim) you're willing to pay upfront.
+You can read more about ways to cut costs on our home insurance page.

 Your home may be repossessed if you do not keep up repayments on your mortgage.